 Instructions

-- Preheat your oven to 450°F. Line a roasting pan with foil and fit it with a roasting rack.
+- Preheat the oven to 450°F. Line a rimmed roasting pan with foil and fit it with a roasting rack.
 Spray the roasting rack with olive oil.

 - In a small bowl, whisk the mustard and honey.
 Divide into two portions.
 Set aside.

 - Place the wrapped chicken breasts on the prepared roasting rack.
 Brush them with half the mustard-honey sauce.
-Wash the basting brush with warm soapy water and keep the other half of the sauce for brushing the chicken breasts when they finish cooking.
+Wash the basting brush with warm, soapy water and keep the other half of the sauce for brushing the chicken pieces when they finish cooking.

 - Bake the chicken breasts for 15-20 minutes, until they reach an internal temperature of 165°F and the bacon is browned and crispy.

-- Allow the chicken breasts to rest, loosely covered with foil, for about 10 minutes, then brush the tops with the remaining sauce and serve.
+- Allow the chicken breasts to rest, loosely covered with foil, for about 10 minutes.
+Brush their tops with the remaining sauce and serve.

 Notes